 As always, we remind you that each case should be treated individually.
 So if you’re looking for an accurate estimate of an event planning mobile app, contact us and we will provide you with an estimation within 24 hours.

 However, I have also prepared an approximate estimation together with our developers from the Stormotion team so that you have at least a rough idea of the possible cost.

 We used React Native as a framework to build an app for both iOS and Android apps with excellent native user experience.
 Here’s what we’ve got:

-Therefore, it will take about 8-10 weeks to build such an app.
+Therefore, it will take about 8-10 weeks to build such an event management app.
 With a typical hourly rate (for Eastern Europe) of $30-$50, the event app development cost for both platforms starts from 10,000$.

-I have a harsh truth for you: it’s not enough just to put the mentioned above 9 features together to get a brilliant app.
+I have a harsh truth for you: it’s not enough just to put the mentioned above 9 features together to get a brilliant event planning app.
 Here are 4 tips to understand how to make an event app of top-notch quality.

 Therefore, I urge to think carefully about your event at first.
 And only then move to the event app development stage.